Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Fabaceae-Papilioniodeae >>> Amorpha fruticosa

 SHRUB: Woody shrub with upper portions largely herbaceous.
 Upright stems often exceed two meters in height.
 May form thickets with many stems arising from ground level.

 RANGE: In the Sonoran Desert in Arizona this plant is generally restricted to riparian corridors where there is partial shade and reliable moisture.
-Beyond the Sonoran Desert this plant can be found across much of North Amercia.
+Beyond the Sonoran Desert this plant ranges up in elevation all the way to the Ponderosa woodlands mostly in riparian habitats.
+North America.

 FRUIT: Small, indehiscent bean pods with just a single bean.